xaemiphor/dockerfiles/fooocus/README.md

 Useful to know:
 ```
-/config/config.txt - Is copied to /app/config.txt on startup
-/config/presets/* - Is copied to /app/presets/ on startup, can be used with PRESET env var
+/config/config.txt - Is symlinked to where fooocus expects it, and will be modified by CFG_ env vars directly
+/config/presets/* - Is populated by foocus defaults, then directly symlinked
+/data/outputs/ - Is hardcoded due to gradio/fooocus not passing files outside the project directory
 ```

 ## docker-compose